mkocansey/quickiedox-mds/known-issues.md

 ### Different Themes

 To get your documentation website looking different, QuickieDox has provided some [guidelines here](customize-tailwind).
 To get your site looking really different, you will need to do quite some styling.
 It will be great to ship with a couple of themes users can pick from when building their documentation sites.
 An alternative will also be able to make it possible for 3rd parties to create themes for QuickieDox.

+### Cloning From Tags

+Currently QuickieDox requires every documentation version to be a separate branch.
+It should be possible to pull in documentation from tags as well.